When you see the multiple layers in the Earth, what does it teach you? Does it remind you of all the other layers we can see in our world?

 Just like we can see multiple layers of material in the physical world (both seen and unseen), multiple layers in our emotional needs and feelings and in human relationships, and multiple layers in the intellectual level of creating order and beauty, and even on spiritual levels, we can begin to apply our minds and hearts to understand there are multiple-layers of meaning in everything we learn.

 In fact, our minds were created to do just that.
 The human brain is different from the animal brain.
-(And I state, that according to the Hebraic patterns, we were Created on a different day!)
+(And I state, that according to the Hebraic patterns, we were Created on a different day than the animals!)
 Our brains were created to be able to see and find symbolic meaning behind concrete objects, words, and relate to abstract ideas, not just things as they materially or literally are.
 We were created to find personal subjective meaning from the sometimes mundane concrete or literal as well.
 (And it’s okay!
 It doesn’t have to scare us because we see a meaning in an art piece and you don’t!)
 In other words, we were created for connection between what we see and experience and the lessons we take away from it, for good or bad.
 But that’s our choice and probably another topic for another day.

 I believe it is the hope of many intuitive parents and leadership educators to help our children utilize the full multi-layered abilities of their minds to learn to think critically and read poetically.
 Even more importantly to help our children learn to become self-reliant in searching out Truth from error.
 These crucial skills, of seeing multiple-layers of meaning to see truth, to think critically and see poetically, are marks of a truly educated person.